dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 established at start-up.
 The topology is controlled by the location manager service.
 When configured, all domains connect with a core domain, which routes all messages to the appropriate domains.
 This forms a star topology.
-To reduce the number of TCP connections, domains may be configured to be core domains or satellite domains.
+To reduce the number of TCP connections, domains may be configured to be **core**, **none** domains or **satellite** domains.

-The simplest deployment has a single core domain and all other domains as satellite domains, mostly POOL CELLS.
+The simplest deployment has a single core domain and all other domains as satellite domains, mostly POOL cells.
 In the following example we will add a new Pool domains as satellite  domains.

 In this case we have :